 Few Christians have bothered to notice the contradiction between the (correct) prophecy that the

 Count 'em, that's only half the prophesied time!
+The prophecy isn't wrong, the prophecy-mangling interpretations to force it into the agenda of your clergy is wrong!
+Stop mangling the prophecy to suit your church's agenda and learn the true meaning of the prophecy as it is, correct.
 That should tell you that your faith has been misplaced in post-

 Paul Hellenist Roman

 Did you ever ask yourself why the family & close friends visited the sepulcher exactly 3 days later?
 If you research you'll find that there was an ancient practice across virtually all ancient peoples to check a sepulcher 3 days after a burial.
 When you investigate why, then you'll find that medical accuracy in pronouncing death in antiquity was limited to discerning breathing and pulse with the naked eye, ears and hands.
 And today, even with all of our modern equipment, while rare, every once in a while they still pronounce someone dead who later is found to be alive.
 In antiquity, that was rising from the dead!
 And, while infrequent, it was not nearly as rare then as now.

 No one in antiquity could be sure a person was dead with finality—not coming back, until after 3 days and 3 nights.